chenbobby/cutiepy/cutiepy_website/docs/tutorial/index.md

 ---
 sidebar_position: 3
-title: "Tutorial"
+title: Tutorial
 ---

 # Tutorial

 This is the index page of the tutorial.
+In the future, this page will teach you how to use all the features of CutiePy.